NERC-CEH/data-science-toolbox/guidance/method-publication-guidance.md

 </details>

-### Level 3: contribute your method to the Data Science Toolbox
+### Level 3: contribute your method to the Environmental Data Science Toolbox

 [This section is dependent on the guidance that will be developed for the Toolbox and therefore will evolve.]